 2. Airflow station or probe in the supply and exhaust ducts to measure the average pressure, then use a conversion chart (provided by the flow station manufacturer) to convert to velocity then to airflow.
-Aldes supplies an Airflow Balancing Kit (sold separately).

 Note: Compared to a pitot tube measurement, the airflow station or airflow probes provide a higher pressure reading, making it possible to read very low airflows.
 To get the most accurate results, select a differential pressure gauge that will give nearly a full-scale reading when the HRV/ERV is operating at high speed.
 Follow the instructions supplied with the sensing units regarding proximity to elbows, dampers, etc.